A guide to removing content from Google

 Google lays out the kinds of things it will consider removing.
 These include a page that contains personal information such as credit card details, bank account information or anything else that could feasibly lead to identity theft or financial fraud.

-If you’ve searched for your brand name and found negative content on a website, then you can ask for it to be removed.
-If the website charges to remove said content or link, then Google might remove it from their search engine on the basis that this is exploitative.
+If you’ve found negative content about your brand on a website, you can request its removal.
+If the site charges a fee to take down the content, Google may remove it from search results, as this is considered exploitative.

 This is one of the most distressing reasons that someone may want to remove content from web pages.
 Google has a clear stance on this kind of removal.
 The search engine says that this kind of content posted without consent of the person that it is linked to will be removed from the Google index provided certain criteria are fulfilled.